arangodb/docs-hugo/site/content/3.12/deploy/single-instance/manual-start.md

 menuTitle: Manual Start
 weight: 5
 description: >-
-  This section describes how to start an ArangoDB stand-alone instance by manually starting the needed process
+  How to start an ArangoDB stand-alone instance by manually starting the needed _arangod_ process
 archetype: default
 ---
-This section describes how to start an ArangoDB stand-alone instance by manually starting the needed process.

 ## Local Start

 We will assume that your IP is 127.0.0.1 and that the port 8529 is free: